hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] In Developed Aurnion, arrange the Warehouse for Special Gel, Strange Piece, Spring Of Knowledge, 2000 Gald and Karol's Warehouse Master title (Tidy Up The Warehouse Final Part)
 - [ ] Use the Left Lift at the end to get out of Tarqaron.
 In Zaphias, speak with Ted near the Fountain for Yuri's Claimh Solais.
 Yuri will get Half Hope Of The Town title and in PS3 and Definitive Edition, Flynn will also get Half Hope Of The Town title (Hope Of The Town)

-### Combination HiOugi
+### Combination Mystic Artes
-> After (Hope Of The Town), Yuri and Flynn can now do their Combination HiOugi, Bushin Soutenha.
+> After (Hope Of The Town), Yuri and Flynn can now do their Combination Mystic Artes, Bushin Soutenha.
 Yuri has to at least used 蒼破刃 Souhajin and 守護方陣 Shugo Houjin 200 times each.
 Flynn has to at least used 魔神剣 Majinken and 守護方陣 Shugo Houjin 200 times each.
 During battle, make sure both Yuri and Flynn are in OVL 4.
 Either Yuri or Flynn uses an Ougi or above then press and hold Square, X and Circle.
 The difficult part is to get both Yuri and Flynn be in OVL 4.

 There are few ways to do so: